Let me begin with a definition of Islam.

 You certainly do not argue with God.

-If anything, you recognize that difficulty and ease both come from One indivisible God.
-That is why the Muslim draws close to the One who ultimately caused the affliction.
+If anything, you recognize that both difficulty and ease come from One indivisible God.
+That is why the Muslim draws close to the One who ultimately is the source of the affliction.

 My favorite story is that of the great wali (saint) Shaykh Abdul Qadir Jilani who once had a vision wherein he sensed a presence that claimed to be divine.
 It informed him that he had attained greatness and purity, and that he was absolved from having to perform his obligatory prayers any more.
 The Shaykh cursed the presence and sought refuge from the devil before he proceeded to make ablution and say his prayers.

 What is permitted by God (halaal) is permitted.
 What is forbidden by God (haraam) is forbidden.
 And that is where submitting comes into the picture.
 If nothing were forbidden and everything were permitted, then there is nothing left to submit to begin with.
 And that is fine if it’s what you’re looking for, but it would be a different religion than Islam.